 The boxes that are white, represent the percentages of fatty acids that make up sweet almond oil.
 The fatty acids are located just to the left.
-SWO is made up of 71% oleic acid, which if you don't know is an unsaturated fatty acid that helps condition and moisturize, exactly what SWO is used for.
-It has very little saturated fatty acids (7%) so will contribute little to the hardness of your soap.
+SWO is made up of 71% oleic acid, which if you don’t know is an unsaturated fatty acid that helps condition and moisturize, exactly what SWO is used for.
+It has very little saturated fatty acids (7%).
+Consequently, it will contribute little to the hardness of your soap.

 The boxes that are blue are the percentages of fatty acids that make up the entire recipe (SWO is not included in this recipe at this time, this was just to give you an example of an oil’s fatty acid properties).

 This is taking the Olive oil “properties”, Coconut oil “properties”, Palm oil “properties” and the shea butter “properties”, as well as there percentages in the soap, and combining the attributes in the final product.

 Watch as we change the Shea butter percentage to 15% from 10%, and the Palm Oil to 25% from 30%.